Christina guides Girl Scouts and volunteers through a watershed activity at Journeypalooza. |

 "Talking about the pollutants in the huge Ohio River watershed while standing next to the small Connoquenessing Creek at Redwing can help girls make that connection," she said

-The SCA internships at GSWPA are part of collaboration between GSUSA and the Student Conservation Association (SCA) that is funded by a grant from the Richard King Mellon Foundation.
+The SCA internships at GSWPA are part of a collaboration between GSUSA and the Student Conservation Association (SCA) that is funded by a grant from the Richard King Mellon Foundation.
 This pilot program include five councils: GSWPA, Girl Scouts of Alaska, Girl Scouts-Arizona Cactus-Pine Council, Girl Scouts of Greater New York, and Girl Scouts of Southeastern Michigan.

 Conservation gets Creepy